Petaling Jaya: Transport

-Transportation facilities and infrastructure are well developed in Petaling Jaya.
+Bus

 Bus services were initially provided by Sri Jaya between the early 1950s until the early 1990s.
 Some SEA Park residents may recall the old Sri Jaya Leyland Albion buses on the No. 241 service struggling to climb the relatively steep Jalan 21/1.

 The introduction of the IntraKota bus system by DRB-HICOM saw the replacement of Sri Jaya and the mini-buses by the early 1990s.
-At the same time, some of the Petaling Jaya-Kuala Lumpur bus routes were serviced by Metrobus.
-The PJ City Bus operated by Petaling Jaya City Council has the same concept with CAT Penang (and Selangor Smart Bus in other regions), which now provide 6 routes around Bandar Utama, Damansara Damai and PJ Old Town.
+Around the same time, some of the Petaling Jaya-Kuala Lumpur bus routes were serviced by Metrobus.

-The introduction of the PUTRA LRT service in 1998 saw the addition of the Putraline feeder bus services.
-The combination of Putraline and Putra LRT brought a relief to many Petaling Jaya residents especially those who had to rely on public transportation.
+The introduction of the PUTRA-LRT light rapid transit service in 1998 saw the addition of the Putraline feeder bus services.

-In 2006, RapidKL took over the operations of IntraKota, STAR, and PUTRA LRT.
-Today, public transportation is provided by RapidKL in the form of buses as well as the KL Light Rapid Transit System – Kelana Jaya Line.
-The line has seven (previously five) stations within Petaling Jaya.

-More recently, since 2017, the newly constructed MRT Sungai Buloh-Kajang Line, part of the KVMRT project, runs through the northern part of Petaling Jaya's municipal area, including Mutiara Damansara, Kota Damansara, and Bandar Utama.
+The ownership of the PUTRA-LRT and its Putraline feeder bus services, as well as the IntraKota bus system, were taken over by Prasarana Malaysia in 2002 and 2004 respectively, eventually transferring all rail and bus operations to the Rapid KL system.
+Today, most of the public transportation in the form of busses in Petaling Jaya is operated by Rapid Bus under the Rapid KL brand, which also operates bus services in Kuala Lumpur and the rest of the Klang Valley area.
+Rapid Bus also operates the PJ City Bus, a free bus service funded by the Petaling Jaya City Council.

+Rail

+There are currently three rapid transit lines and one commuter rail line serving Petaling Jaya.
+These lines also provide connections to a bus rapid transit line and a inter-city rail service.